PhaseTree/battery-interface-api/README.md

 # battery-interface-api
-We made the battery interface simulation based on uinsg the PhaseTree software.
-Our approach to simulate the battery interface is separated for two steps - material properties explorer using cluster expansion and battery interface simulation using the phase-field simulation.
-The cluster expansion is a useful tool getting the material properties mostly faster than other atomic simulation tools.
-The material properties from the cluster expansion simulation shoud be archived for the user and can use it for the phase-field simulation.
-Phase-field method is a popular tool for simulating the interface of the battery using Finite Element Method (FEM) due to allowing to get clearly separated phase.
+We made the battery interface simulation based on using the PhaseTree software.
+Our approach to simulate the battery interface is separated into two steps - material properties explorer using cluster expansion and battery interface simulation using the phase-field simulation.
+The cluster expansion is a useful tool for getting the material properties, mostly faster than other atomic simulation tools.
+The material properties from the cluster expansion simulation should be archived for the user and can be used for the phase-field simulation.
+A phase-field method is a popular tool for simulating the interface of the battery using the Finite Element Method (FEM) due to allowing it to get a clearly separated phase.

 This document aims to run the phase-field simulation and how to run this application.
-User need to follow this simple instruction for running this simulation.
+Users need to follow this simple instruction for running this simulation.
 ```
     1. Make the JSON file refering to below "Input file description".
     2. Submit the job using battery-interface-api.